openthread/spinel-spec/core/intro-encoding.md

 # Data Packing

+**NOTE**:
+	This section will be removed from this draft shortly.

 Data serialization for properties is performed using a light-weight data packing format which was loosely inspired by [the D-Bus][DBUS] developed by the X Desktop Group.

 [DBUS]: https://www.freedesktop.org/wiki/Software/dbus/

-As with the D-Bus, the Spinel data packing format also defines a terse modeling language for describing the format of data packed for interchange between the OS and the NCP.
+As with D-Bus, the Spinel data packing format also defines a terse modeling language for describing the format of data packed for interchange between the OS and the NCP.
 With Spinel, however, the modeling language is an optional notational convenience, mainly of use in protocol definitions.
 As most NCP programming environments are highly constrained, it is not necessary to implement a structured validating parser for Spinel packed data to implement the Spinel protocol.

 Goals: